Peter and Eileen Caddy and Dorothy Maclean

 began at the end of the 1980s, contributing significantly to the development of the ecovillage movement worldwide.
 An ecovillage, defined as being ecologically, economically, culturally and spiritually sustainable, was a logical development of the community’s work with spirit and nature.
 There are now 90 ecological buildings, three wind generators and a biological sewage treatment plant, The Living Machine.

 In 1995 the Findhorn community and the evolving informal ecovillage network organised a conference at Findhorn: Ecovillages and Sustainable Communities for the 21st Century.
 From this initiative the Global Ecovillage Network (GEN) was established, with the Foundation becoming one of its founding members.

 The Findhorn Ecovillage is a constantly evolving model used as a teaching resource by a number of universities and school groups.
 The Findhorn Foundation College was established to provide a vehicle for academic programmes and to host students and study groups from the local area and around the world.

 In 1997 the UN recognised the Findhorn Foundation as a Non-Governmental Organisation associated with the Department of Public Information.
 The Findhorn Foundation is an active participant in a variety of UN activities and events.

-Together we can better
+In PET’s experience, together we can better